 These delicious Fudgy Chocolate Brownies are simple to make, gluten free, low carb, keto and sugar free.
-These are scrumptious enough for the holidays or any day of the year!
+These are scrumptious enough for the holidays or any day of the year and will be ready in 30 minutes!

 Is anyone else already thinking about holiday baking?